getify/You-Dont-Know-JS/get-started/ch1.md

 The answer is closer to yes than no. The parsed JS is converted to an optimized (binary) form, and that "code" is subsequently executed; the engine does not commonly switch back into line-by-line execution mode after it has finished all the hard work of parsing -- most languages/engines wouldn't, because that would be highly inefficient.

 To be specific, this "compilation" produces a binary byte code (of sorts), which is then handed to the "JS virtual machine" to execute.
 Some like to say this VM is "interpreting" the byte code.
-But then that means Java -- and a dozen other JVM-driven languages, for that matter -- is intrepreted rather than compiled.
+But then that means Java -- and a dozen other JVM-driven languages, for that matter -- is interpreted rather than compiled.
 That contradicts the typical assertion that Java/etc are compiled languages.
 While Java and JavaScript are very different languages, the question of interpreted/compiled is pretty closely related between them.

 Another wrinkle is that JS engines can employ multiple passes of JIT (Just-In-Time) processing/optimization on the program's code, which again could reasonably be labeled either "compilation" or "interpretation" depending on perspective.
 It's actually a fantastically complex situation under the hood of a JS engine.